VectorInstitute/FL4Health/examples/warm_up_example/warmed_up_fenda/README.md

 **NOTE**: "SEED" above should match that of the warm up run if you want to ensure the datasets are split consistently.

-After both clients have been started federated learning should commence.
+After all three clients have been started federated learning should commence.